top of page

 About our Workshops

 Samba is one of the most accessible musical art forms available to all ages.
-It’s fun and easy to understand, and it’s a great gateway to music for children.
+It’s fun and easy to understand, and it’s a great gateway to music making for anyone.

 Using some simple clapping games and conveying these onto the instruments, within minutes all students will have instruments in their hands, and in just a half hour, the whole class will be playing with confidence as a samba band.
 Every student’s contribution will be valued, as they contribute to the overall team effort.